saru254/Kenya-Food-Prices/README.md

 ![image](https://github.com/saru254/Kenya-Food-Prices/assets/107751782/3fec16c0-1031-4e7f-b597-f25e90269855)

 # count of price and pricetype and unit
+#Description:
+This clustered bar chart illustrates the distribution of prices by their respective price types and units, utilizing the dataset provided.
+The y-axis represents different price types, while the x-axis displays the count of prices.
+Each cluster of bars corresponds to a specific unit, visually demonstrating how prices are distributed across different price types and units in the dataset.
+This visualization allows for a clear comparison of price counts, helping to identify patterns and trends in the data related to price types and units
 ![image](https://github.com/saru254/Kenya-Food-Prices/assets/107751782/03e603b2-37d3-42ad-acf9-940d9de293f5)

 # Count of price and first commodity by category. latitude and longitude